-Based on information available in the literature, Ivens (1990) suggested the above ground uptake of total inorganic nitrogen by forests to be between 150 and 350 eq.ha-1.yr-1, not clearly related to tree species.
-Within the Integrated Forest Study, Johnson & Lindberg (1992) measured throughfall and stemflow fluxes of NO3- and NH4+ in several forest stands scattered over the and NH4+, respectively, were estimated.
+Based on information available in the literature, Ivens (1990) suggested the above ground uptake of total inorganic nitrogen by forests to be between 150 and 350 eq ha-1 yr-1, not clearly related to tree species.
+Within the Integrated Forest Study, Johnson & Lindberg (1992) measured throughfall and stemflow fluxes of NO3- and NH4+ in several forest stands scattered over the United States.
+Simultaneously, dry deposition amounts of NO2, NO, HNO3, HNO2, NO3-, and NH3 and NH4+, respectively, were estimated.
 Moreover, wet and cloud water deposition fluxes of nitrate and ammonium were determined.
 Canopy retention of inorganic nitrogen was estimated by total deposition (dry + wet + cloud water) minus soil flux (throughfall + stemflow).
-It was concluded that, on average, 40% of all inorganic nitrogen input to forests was retained by the vegetation, whereas 60% was found back in the throughfall as NO3- and NH4+.
-(Johnson &
+It was concluded that, on average, 40% of all inorganic nitrogen uptake amounted to up to 850 eq ha-1 yr-1, with a strong positive relationship between deposition and uptake for spruce and spruce-fir stands.
+Other tree species showed a rather constant inorganic nitrogen uptake (200-300 eq ha-1 yr-1), with only little response to deposition amount (Johnson & Lindberg, 1992).